Presents

 Bike security

-• A cable combination lock is good for quick locking in safer places, but for valuable bikes or dodgier places, we’d suggest a good brand D-lock, rated ‘sold secure’ gold or silver.
+• But for valuable bikes or dodgier places, we’d suggest a good brand D-lock, rated ‘sold secure’ gold or silver.
 And most have a clamp to attach to the bike which makes them easier to carry (and harder to forget).
+Smaller D locks are lighter, and offer less leverage for thieves to break them.

 • But having both lets you loop the cable through wheels, or attach to bigger anchor points, such as fences or trees.